 We think that you're making a big mistake.
 First, travel to interesting

-places is often somewhat stressful and may be very difficult for anybody
+places is often at least somewhat stressful and may be very difficult for anybody

 with disabilities.
 We have never traveled anywhere where there weren't a